usethesource/rascal-website/courses/Recipes/Languages/Lisra/Syntax/Syntax.md

 #### Description

-The first step in defining Lisp's textual format, we define a grammar for it:
+The first step in defining Lisp's textual format, is to define a grammar for it:

 ```rascal-include
 demo::lang::Lisra::Syntax